Superman's Lois Lane, Margot Kidder, Dies at Age 69

 Funeral arrangements for the Canadian-born actress are pending.

-Kidder began acting in the late 1960s, but to rise to fame skyrocketed in 1978 for her role as Lois Lane in Superman: The Movie opposite Christopher Reeve.
+Kidder began acting in the late 1960s, but rose to fame in 1978 for her role as Lois Lane in Superman: The Movie opposite Christopher Reeve.
 She went on to reprise the part in the movie’s three sequels.

 She also starred as Kathy Lutz in The Amityville Horror (1979), and appeared in movies such as Black Christmas (1974) and Heartaches (1981).
 Kidder acted as producer and starred as Eliza Doolittle in a 1983 adaptation of Pygmalion with Peter O’Toole for Showtime.